 There are strict regulations on what personal information we can collect and store, how we can use and process that personal data, who we are allowed to share with, and who we must pass data to when ordered to do so.

 You have rights in respect of your data which include the right to request your personal information from us; we must reply to you within strict timescales giving you the information you asked for, or tell you why we cannot give it to you.

-For further information about the General Data Protection Regulation 2016 and data protection at Wiltshire Council, visit the following webpage.
+For further information about data protection at Wiltshire Council, visit the Data protection web page.